This post contains affiliate link(s). An affiliate link means I may earn advertising or referral fees if you make a purchase through my link.

 Belief: I’m helpless, and the situation is hopeless.

-Disputation: I’ve seen at various points in my life that I am quite capable of getting things done.
-I have surprised myself now and then with what I’ve achieved.
+Disputation: I’ve seen that I can get things done.
+I’ve sometimes surprised myself with what I’ve achieved.
 I choose to believe in myself and take concrete actions.
-I choose to work on my projects, and I choose to schedule accordingly.
+I choose to work on my projects and schedule accordingly.
 I am capable, and the situation is solvable.

-Energization: I now work on my projects, and I am starting to permanently transform my life for the better.
+Energization: I now work on my projects and am starting to permanently transform my life for the better.
 I am getting unstuck.
-I feel positive about myself and about my progress.
-I enjoy working on my projects, and I’m glad that I’m giving them the attention they deserve.
-I’m glad that I’m allowing my dreams to come to life.
+I feel positive about myself and my progress.
+I enjoy working on my projects and am happy I’m giving them the attention they deserve.
+I’m so happy that I’m allowing my dreams to come to life.

 That’s one example.
-The book “Learned Optimism” provides additional examples that you can review as you apply learned optimism to your life.
+The book “Learned Optimism” provides additional examples to review as you apply learned optimism.

-Since Disputation is where you switch over from pessimism to optimism, you get to keep a Disputation Record to track your progress.
+Since Disputation is where you switch from pessimism to optimism, you can keep a Disputation Record to track your progress.
 Seeing your progress in writing helps you continue building the flexibility to be an optimist instead of a pessimist.

 As a reminder, the ABCDE is Adversity, Belief, Consequences, Disputation, and Energization.
 And the four techniques of effective self-disputation are evidence, alternatives, implication, and usefulness.

-Here again is what I consider to be the theme of the book “Learned Optimism:”
+Here again is what I consider the theme of the book “Learned Optimism:”

-“Pessimists can in fact learn to be optimists.” – Martin Seligman
+“Pessimists can … learn to be optimists.” – Martin Seligman

 You can do this.
-You are fully capable of facing up to life as it really is and not how your fears paint it to be.
-Your life, your circumstances, and the world are brighter than you think.
+You can fully face life as it really is and not how your fears paint it to be.
+Your life, circumstances, and the world are brighter than you think.

 Conclusion

 In “Learned Optimism,” Seligman provides the ABCDE framework for creating optimism out of pessimism.
-Learned optimism is possible, and you can take the opportunity to find out more about this excellent possibility in life.
-Better yet, you can apply the ABCDE framework and share in the comments section below about your results.
+Learned optimism is possible, and you can apply the ABCDE framework and share your results in the comments section below.

 In “Learned Optimism,” Seligman also shares about specific times of day when you are more vulnerable to being pessimistic.
-To me, that part of the book shows enough reason to sleep in until at least 5:00 a.m., if at all possible.
+That part of the book shows enough reason to sleep in until at least 5:00 a.m., if at all possible.

 I used to have a job where I started work at 5:00 a.m.
-I woke up at 4:00 a.m. to get ready for work, and now I know one reason why I was so unhappy at that time of day.
-Besides being seriously sleep-deprived, of course.
+I woke up at 4:00 a.m. to get ready for work, and now I know why I was so unhappy at that time of day besides being seriously sleep-deprived.
 I had an extremely difficult time falling asleep back then.

 Buy “Learned Optimism” and apply the ABCDE framework to your life.
-You’ll get the chance to dispute your negative beliefs and let them go.
+You’ll get to dispute your negative beliefs and let them go.
 And I’m excited for you for that.

 You are greater than you think, stronger than you know, and more powerful than you realize.